5 Best Copy Trading Platforms in Nigeria Compared

 - No explicit performance fees on copy trading

-- Strong global regulatory oversight (FCA, CySEC, ASIC)
+- Global regulatory oversight (FCA, CySEC, ASIC)

 Cons: